 3. Flip the fireplace lower decorative louver.
 Install the blocking plate (F) included with the fireplace, on the front opening of the air control housing.
 Using a screwdriver, secure with four screws located in the user's manual.
+Installing the block off plate will redirect air supply directly to the firebox instead of the area under the unit for combustion.

-Then, install the flexible pipe\ (D) (not supplied) to the fresh air intake adapter (B) using one of the adjustable pipe clamps (C).
+Then, install the flexible pipe (D) (not supplied) to the fresh air intake adapter (B) using one of the adjustable pipe clamps (C).
 Secure the other end of the pipe to the outside wall termination (E) using the second adjustable pipe clamp (C).
 The outside wall termination (E) must be installed outside of the building.

-\For a pipe length less than 20 ft, use a 5" pipe diameter.
+For a pipe length less than 20 ft, use a 5" pipe diameter.
 For a pipe length of more than 20ft, or having more than two deviations, use a 6" pipe diameter.
 The maximum pipe length is 30 ft (9 m).